isaiahpere/isaiahpere/README.md

 ![Header](./header-img.jpeg)

 <h1 align="center">Howdy 👋, I'm Isaiah</h1>
 <h3 align="center"> I'm a curious developer 🧑🏽‍💻 who enjoys a strong cup of coffee and building things!
-In my spare time, I love to hang out with my family, and when possible, I take my little Cessna for a flight.👨‍✈️</h3>
+In my spare time, I love to hang out with my family, and when possible, I take my little Cessna for a flight. 👨‍✈️</h3>

 <h5>💬 I'm always up for a chat!
 Feel free to ask anything – 🙂</h5>